-During the first year bachelor, MAK focuses on TiSEM freshmen to help them to develop themselves in a formal and informal way.
-This program is a collaboration between the Education Support Team (EST) from TiSEM, and MAK.
+During the first year of bachelor's, MAK focuses on TiSEM freshmen to help them develop themselves in a formal and informal way.
+This program is a collaboration between the Education Support Team (EST) from TiSEM and MAK.
 The MAK Introduction Day (MID) is the start of the PASS Mentoring Program where the first-year students get to know their mentors and fellow students.
-Their mentors, which are recruited and selected by MAK, will go along with them during TOP-week and their first year to support them while getting acquainted to Tilburg University.
+Their mentors, who are recruited and selected by MAK, will go along with them during TOP-week and their first year to support them while getting acquainted with Tilburg University.
 Every year MAK organizes both formal and informal activities.
-For example, a Development Day is organized to give the opportunity to follow several workshops which contribute to their future career.
-The PASS Mentoring Event is an informal activity which is organized as the end of the PASS Mentoring Program.
+For example, a Development Day is organized to give the opportunity to follow several workshops that contribute to their future career.
+The PASS Mentoring Event is an informal activity that is organized at the end of the PASS Mentoring Program.

 Providing educational support is another pillar on which MAK focuses.
 It aims to stimulate the academic progress of all TiSEM students.
 MAK does this via Tutorships and Private Coaching.
-Tutorships are provided in groups of maximum 15 students.
-MAK offers several ways of tutorships, for example regular tutorships consisting of 11 lessons, mid-semester tutorships consisting of 6 lessons and crash courses consisting 9 hours in total.
+Tutorships are provided in groups of a maximum of 20 students.
+MAK offers several ways of tutorships, for example, regular tutorships consisting of 11 lessons, mid-semester tutorships consisting of 6 lessons, and crash courses consisting of 9 hours in total.
 During these tutorships, the tutor provides its students with extra information concerning problematic courses.
-Private Coaching has the same goal, but focuses on one-on-one tutoring in which the student receives all the information it needs to pass the exams.
-More information about becoming a tutor or subscribing for tutorships or private coaching can be found on their website.
+Private Coaching has the same goal but focuses on one-on-one tutoring in which the student receives all the information they need to pass the exams.
+More information about becoming a tutor or registering for tutorships or private coaching can be found on their website.

 For more information about MAK tutorships, visit the website below.